Contrast-Security-OSS/docs/content/user/teamserver/guide/integrations/integrations.md

 1. Go to the new 'Integrations' tab in Organization Settings.
 2. Click 'Connect' in the Slack row.
 3. Name the integration and paste the URL.
-4. Select the appropriate application to filter on.
+4. Select the appropriate application(s) to filter on.
 5. Click save.

 You are now connected!